idispatch75/mythic-gme-adventures/docs/user_manual.md

-If something went wrong while saving an Adventure, you can *Restore* it from a backup
-(typically from a previous version on your online storage).
+If something went wrong while saving an Adventure, you can *Restore* it from a backup or from a previous version on your online storage.
 Just put the backup Adventure file somewhere on your local drive and select it when restoring (see [Storage](#storage) to learn how to find the Adventure file, i.e. in `index.json`).
 If you want to import a completely new Adventure from a file,